bcit-ci/CodeIgniter/user_guide_src/source/libraries/typography.rst

 			$string = $this->typography->auto_typography($string);

-		There is one optional parameter that determines whether the parser should reduce more then two consecutive line breaks down to two.
+		There is one optional parameter that determines whether the parser should reduce more than two consecutive line breaks down to two.
 		Pass boolean TRUE to enable reducing line breaks::

 			$string = $this->typography->auto_typography($string, TRUE);